With gaming addiction now recognised as a disorder, how do we identify and treat it?

-Our program is part of The Cabin Group, recognized internationally for providing high-quality, specialised treatment for behavioural problems and substance abuse.
+Our programme is part of The Cabin Group, recognised internationally for providing high-quality, specialised treatment for behavioural problems and substance abuse.
 Serving as a pioneer in helping young men in particular, The Edge offers youth from around the world the opportunity to confront and cope with the issues that drive them to engage in unhealthy gaming.

 From our base in the idyllic mountains of northern Thailand, we provide comprehensive, individualised treatment courses that address and aim to eliminate underlying factors leading youth toward addiction and isolation.
 You can rest assured that The Edge is dedicated to progress and innovation in our therapies: through our own treatment model, we combine cognitive behavioural therapy with mindfulness and the traditional 12 Steps to treat each person holistically.